gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 Use line charts, they are great!
 Single value or tabular charts are excellent for instant/single values.
 Bars make for great comparisons of small numbers of series and heat maps have some utility.

+Please read on for the next items in my series:

+{% include dashboard-guide.html %}

 # Citations
 [^1]: Few, Stephen. _Information Dashboard Design_.
 Analytics Press, 2013.
 [^2]: No pun was intended, honestly.